wp-plugins/add-to-any/README.txt

 === AddToAny: Share/Bookmark/Email Buttons ===
 Contributors: micropat
-Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, email, e-mail, seo, button, delicious, google buzz, buzz, google, digg, reddit, facebook, facebook like, like, myspace, twitter, tweet, messenger, stumbleupon, technorati, sexybookmarks, sociable, sharedaddy, icon, icons, wpmu, addtoany
+Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, email, e-mail, seo, button, delicious, google buzz, buzz, google, digg, reddit, facebook, facebook like, like, myspace, twitter, tweet, +1, plus 1, google plus one, plus one, messenger, stumbleupon, technorati, addthis, sexybookmarks, sociable, sharedaddy, icon, icons, wpmu, addtoany
 Requires at least: 2.8
 Tested up to: 3.1
-Stable tag: 0.9.9.8.2
+Stable tag: 0.9.9.9

-Help people share, bookmark, and email your posts & pages using any service, such as Facebook, Twitter, StumbleUpon, Digg and many more.
+Help people share, bookmark, and email your posts & pages using any service, such as Facebook, Twitter, Google, StumbleUpon, Digg and many more.

 == Description ==

 The WordPress plugin to help people **share**, **bookmark**, and **email** your posts and pages using any service, such as Facebook, Twitter, StumbleUpon, Google, Digg, Delicious, and well over 100 more sharing and social bookmarking sites.
-New: **Facebook Like Button** and **Twitter Tweet Button**.
+New: **Google +1 Button** in addition to the **Facebook Like Button** and **Twitter Tweet Button**.

 This sharing plugin comes with AddToAny's customizable Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's browsing and usage history.